 The University of Dayton recognizes that an employee may need time away from work because of certain major life events, such as becoming a parent, experiencing a serious health condition that causes incapacity or requires continuing treatment, caring for a family member who has a serious health condition or a service member with a serious injury or illness or needing time with a family member called up for or on active duty in the Armed Forces.
-To balance these needs with the University's need to have employees available for work the University of Dayton has established a policy in accordance with the Family and Medical Leave Act of 1993 (FMLA) is a federal law that helps employees balance work responsibilities with family and medical needs.
+To balance these needs with the University's need to have employees available for work the University of Dayton has established a policy in accordance with the Family and Medical Leave Act of 1993 (FMLA).
+The Family and Medical Leave Act of 1993 (FMLA) is a federal law that helps employees balance work responsibilities with family and medical needs.